Principle Investigator Contact Information

 For commercial inquiries, please contact James Joslin at MarineSitu (email@example.com).

 The project is developing and demonstrating variants of the Adaptable Monitoring Package (AMP).
 The AMP integrates active acoustic, passive acoustic, and optical sensors into a single instrumentation package that can be cabled to shore or operated autonomously.
-By simultaneously observing rare, but potentially significant, interactions between marine life and marine energy converters with multiple sensor modalities, interpretation of such events is likely to be improved.
+By simultaneously observing rare, but potentially significant, interactions between marine life and marine energy converters with multiple sensor modalities,detection and interpretation of such events is likely to be improved.
 Automatic detection and classification algorithms now allow the system to make continuous observations without incurring a "data mortgage" and automatic sensor control allows such observation to occur without biasing marine animal behavior.

-US Department of Energy, US Department of Defence (Naval Facilities Engineering Command)
+US Department of Energy (Water Power Technologies Office), US Department of Defence (Naval Facilities Engineering Command)